nickwrightdev/swiftui100/Day025/README.md

 		    self.agreedToEmails = $0
 	    }
     )
 I'm going to put the code for this in a sample project to see it working.

+### Challenge
+The challenge is to make a Rock Paper Scissors game.
+This is going to the "Challenge02" folder in the repository.